Thesis advisor requests

 - The thesis proposal defense is typically scheduled for fifteen minutes per student.
 However, you should attend the defenses of at least two others so that you can get updated about what they are doing.

-- You should prepare five copies of one sheet of A4 paper that summarizes your question, the literature, and the method you will employ.
+- You should prepare three copies of one sheet of A4 paper that summarizes your question, the literature, and the method you will employ.
 Do not prepare a presentation; that will be a waste of time.

 - Thesis submission